facebook icon link facebook icon link

 Looking ahead, Swim for Charlie aims to expand into additional North Carolina school districts, making water safety education accessible to even more second graders across the state.

-Swim with us in 2025!
+Swim with us in 2026!

-Volunteer to teach children to swim
+Volunteer to teach children to swim!

 ~